 The cross-border tasks of the Federal Office of Administration are diverse.
 For example, it has been providing advice to prospective emigrants already since its foundation in 1960.
 Since 1968, the Central Agency for German Schools Abroad (ZfA) of the BVA has been supporting German schools worldwide on behalf of the Federal Foreign Office.

-The BVA closely cooperates with the European Commission and Member States' authorities, e.g. within the framework of the European citizens' initiative, the EU large-scale pilot project e-SENS, EU Twinning projects, the Schengen Information System (SIS), the Internal Market Information System (IMI) or in the CAF network.
+The BVA closely cooperates with the European Commission and Member States' authorities, for example within the framework of the European citizens' initiative, the Internal Market Information System (IMI), EU Twinning projects, and in the context of public security issues, such as the Schengen Information System (SIS) and the European Visa Information System (VIS).

 The Federal Office of Administration officially certifies signatures and German official documents for use outside Germany and issues apostille on federal documents for use in accession countries of the Hague Convention.